KShivendu/awesome-vectordb/best-practices.md

 * Securing Data Transfers: SSL/TLS, gRPC Security Features
 1. Qdrant:
-    - SSL/TLS: Supported by Qdrant and
+    - SSL/TLS: Supported by Qdrant
     - gRPC: Can be enabled in Qdrant using.
     ```yaml
     service: